 It's not going to go higher than $11, I think.
 In fact, I can feel pretty safe to tell you it will not go higher than 10, the cost to us.
 But. the factory cost to us is close to $9, isn't that wonderful?
-Our powerful negotiator, Brother Talib Abdullah, who worked in the facility in Houston Texas at the Islamic Institute there, at that big business service facility, he got on the phone, called this company, I was going to do it but I heard that he is good [unintelligible 02:00:14] , so I'm going to let him do it.
-He calls this company, an American watch company.
-Now, I know not everybody there are Americans, Christians.
+Our powerful negotiator, Brother Talib Abdullah, who worked in the facility in Houston Texas at the Islamic Institute there, at that big business service facility, he got on the phone, called this company, I was going to do it but I heard that he is good , so I'm going to let him do it.
+He calls this company, American watch company.
+Now, I know that everybody there are Americans, Christians.
 Who is the owner?
 Used to be Christians, but now a Muslim from overseas living here is the owner of the American watch company.
-Now you know there's Allah, you know there's Allah [unintelligible 02:00:34] up there.
+Now you know thats Allah, you know Allah sent us there.
 So, he's talking to this Muslim.
-This Muslim got his prices set[unintelligible 02:00:43] , but I don't know how long.
+This Muslim got his prices set in those catalogues and brochures, for I don't know how long.
 11 something, 12 something, 14 something.
-He said, "Brother Imam, you got him down, the average price [unintelligible 02:00:55] a little under $7.
+He said, "Brother Imam, you got him down, the average price you going to pay now a little under $12.

 I said, "What?"
 Don't get better.
-Called me up a couple few days later, said, "Brother Imam is coming down on a man now.
-That's how I negotiate.
-Chief Executive Officer of the Houston facilities out there.
+Called me up a couple few days later, said, "Brother Imam is coming down to under $9.
+That's our negotiator.
+Chief Executive Officer of the Houston facilities down there.
 Talib Abdullah.
 Praise be to Allah.
 We thank Allah for him and for all the good things that have happened.
 So, we are able to buy the watches.
 The ministry didn't have the money.
 The ministry gives in charity and it has a heavy responsibility and I am of them.
 So, the ministry didn't have the money, we didn't have that kind of money.
 Hardly ever have that kind of money.

-Only in November at the end of the year, we try to manage the charities that are a way to have something to give [inaudible 02:01:35] and we do.
-We give big amounts to school, considering what we get, we give big amounts to school and real productive workers in the community.
+Only in November at the end of the year, we try to manage the charities in a way to have something to give to schools and we do.
+We give big amounts to schools, considering what we get, we give big amounts to schools and real productive workers in the community.
 Our best leaders, we give to them at the end of the year.
-Inshallah, at the end of this year [inaudible 02:01:47] although I didn't see how it was coming, but now I see it coming, and we're going to do it again this year in November, at the end of November. give the money [unintelligible 02:02:12].
-We will be able to tell these watchers, the ministry that is, because we had money that we could used, our CPC investor, some of them don't want products, so, we have two situations for the members that are investors.It's not about-- Abdullah has been banned, so I'm not going into that.
-He will talk to you later too, if you want [unintelligible 02:02:46] .
+Inshallah, at the end of this year give again although I didn't see how it was coming, but now I see it coming, and we're going to be ableto do it again this year at the end of November at years end give the money out.
+We will be able to sell these watchers, the ministry that is, because we had money that we could used, our CPC investor, some of them don't want products, so, we have two situations for the members that or investors.
+Abdullah will explain it, so I'm not going into that.
+He will talk to you later too, if you want to.

 [pause 02:02:52]